kwonus/Quelle/Vanilla-Quelle.md

 Quelle is an open and extensible standard, additional verbs, and verbs for other languages can be defined without altering the overall syntax structure of the Quelle HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

-In Quelle terminology, a statement is made up of actions.
-Each action has a single verb.
-While there are fifteen verbs, there are only six syntax categories:
+In Quelle terminology, a statement is made up of one or more clauses.
+Each clause represents an action.
+While there are sixteen action-verbs, there are only six syntax categories:

 1. SEARCH
    - *find*
+   - *filter*
 2. CONTROL
    - *set*
    - *clear*